-• You didn't begin your first driving lesson out on the freeway.
+• You didn't begin your first driving lesson on the freeway.
 You probably started driving on a farm or in a parking lot.
 Then you progressed to the neighborhood and other low-traffic streets.
-Then you began driving on major streets.
+Then you began driving on major streets and, finally, the freeway.
 Think of your cutting in the same way and don't start your first cuts with thick difficult materials or detailed cutting files!
-Instead, start cutting basic shapes and inexpensive materials, such as cardstock from Wal-Mart or just scraps you have on hand.
+Instead, start cutting basic shapes from inexpensive materials or just scraps you have on hand.
 Work your way up to more difficult cuts after you master the easy ones.